Information for prospective students from Japan

 - A year of university study from another institution

 Please see the individual undergraduate degree programme descriptions for specific course requirements.
-Information about how to apply can be found in our undergraduate entry requirements and on the Universities and Colleges Admissions Service (UCAS) website.
+Information about how to apply can be found on our How to Apply (UG) page and on the Universities and Colleges Admissions Service (UCAS) website.

-To be considered for a place on a Taught Masters programme SOAS requires a bachelor's degree (Gakushi, 4-6 years) from a recognised university with an overall mark of 70%, C+ or a GPA of 3.0/4.0.
-The masters degree (Hakushi) is acceptable for entry to a research degree.
+To be considered for a place on a Taught Masters programme SOAS requires a bachelor's degree (Gakushi, 4-6 years) from a recognised university with a classification equivalent to a UK Lower Division Second Class.
+For more details, please visit our postgraduate entry requirements section.
+The masters degree (shushi 修士) is acceptable for entry to a research degree.

-In addition to the above minimum entrance requirements, you should also refer to the individual programme entries in the postgraduate prospectus or on our postgraduate entry requirements.
+In addition to the above minimum entry requirements, you should also refer to any additional criteria your chosen programme may have.
+This will be highlighted on the individual programme web pages.

 English language proficiency